Ahmed Diraige: Governorship

-In 1979, Darfuris rioted after their province became the only one in which the governor, al-Tayeb al-Mardi, was not locally chosen.
-Nimeiry had chosen al-Tayeb al-Mardi to oversee the support to the Chadian guerilla force led by Hissène Habré, but grew concerned that he was losing control of the situation.
-In January 1980, he dismissed al-Tayeb al-Mardi and appointed Diraige.
+In 1979, Darfuris rioted after their province became the only one in which the governor, al-Tayyib al-Mardi, was not locally chosen.
+Nimeiry had chosen al-Tayyib al-Mardi to oversee the support to the Chadian guerilla force led by Hissène Habré, but grew concerned that he was losing control of the situation.
+In January 1980, he dismissed al-Tayyib al-Mardi and appointed Diraige.
 The appointment of the DDR leader resulted in an immediate lessening of tensions.
 Diraige refused to accept a salary and quickly concentrated on replacing posts filled due to political patronage with largely apolitical civil servants from across the ethnic spectrum who had all been affiliated with the DDF since 1964.
 The many problems facing the provincial government, including rising racial tensions, the accumulated administrative neglect and spillover from the conflict in Chad, was soon superseded by steadily diminishing rains.
 In the 1981 provincial elections, ethnicity had become a dominant political factor and Diraige, with his large Fur base of support and long out of jail, easily won the governorship.
 His election, in turn sparked plans by Darfuri Arabs to join with the Zaghawa and Fellata and form an "Arab Alliance."

 The Diraige government soon realized that they could not dig water boreholes quickly enough to make up for the lowered amount of rainfall.
 In November 1983, Diraige wrote a letter to Nimeiry warning him that, unless foreign food aid was requested, Darfur faced a serious famine.
 This letter would come to be known as the "famine letter."
 Since 1977, Nimeiry had been creating an image of Sudan as the "future breadbasket of the Arab world", was furious with Diraige for sending this inconvenient letter and refused to respond.
 On 23 December 1983, Diraige flew to Khartoum to present his case in person.
 Nimeiry made his displeasure clear and stated that he would not ask for aid.
 An arrest warrant for Diraige was issued about 48 hours later, which he escaped by flying to Saudi Arabia.
 By August 1984, the existence of the famine was obvious and Nimeiry was forced to declare Darfur a "disaster zone".
 The story of Diraige, the first locally accountable governor who had been forced into exile for warning of a preventable famine, became widely known, further aggravating tensions between Darfur and the northerner-dominated government.